OWASP/www-policy/legal/bylaws.md

 ### SECTION 9.01 Books

-Correct books of account of the activities and transactions of the Foundation shall be kept at the office of the Foundation and are available on demand in hard or electronic copy.
+Correct books of account of the activities and transactions of the Foundation shall be kept at the office of the Foundation and are available to Members on demand in hard or electronic copy.

 ### SECTION 9.02 Audit